MicrosoftDocs/cloud-adoption-framework/docs/get-started/security.md

 **Deliverables:**

 - Ensure that the organization's security baselines are applied to all relevant systems.
 Audit anomalies by using a [secure score](https://docs.microsoft.com/azure/security-center/secure-score-security-controls) or a similar mechanism.
-- Document Security Baseline policies, processes, and design guidance in the [Security Baseline Discipline template](../govern/security-baseline/template.md).
+- Document security baseline policies, processes, and design guidance in the [Security Baseline Discipline template](../govern/security-baseline/template.md).

 **Guidance to support deliverable completion:**